CouncilofLorien/counciloflorien.github.io/docs/emended/medm-emended.md

 > **Note:** Certain cards (e.g., _Cunning Foes_, _To Get You Away_, etc.) allow an agent at a company's new site to attack a company during the movement/hazard phase.
 >
 > **Clarification:** Playing a card that makes an agent attack is considered the attack’s declaration.[^crf-terms-agent]
+>
+> **Notice:** Automatic-attacks and on-guard creatures are declared at Step 1 of the site phase (See [_MELE_, 7 • COMBAT](/original/rulebooks/the-lidless-eye/#7--combat) and [_MELE_, Placing a Card On-guard](/original/rulebooks/the-lidless-eye/#placing-a-card-on-guard).
+Then the automatic-attacks and any on-guard creature attacks are resolved at Step 2 of the site phase (See [_MELE_ Site Phase](/original/rulebooks/the-lidless-eye/#site-phase).
+An attack by an agent is declared in Step 2 after the automatic-attacks and any on-guard attacks are resolved (see also the example below).

 #### Resolving Combat With an Agent